aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 {"level":"info","ts":"2021-07-01T20:00:52.982Z","logger":"controller.gitrepository","msg":"Reconciliation finished in 970.03174ms, next run in 1m0s","reconciler group":"source.toolkit.fluxcd.io","reconciler kind":"GitRepository","name":"flux-system","namespace":"flux-system"}
 ```

-If there are issues connecting to Github, you'll instead see exceptions in the `source-controller` log stream.
+If there are issues connecting to GitHub, you'll instead see exceptions in the `source-controller` log stream.
 For example, if the deploy key used by `flux` has been deleted, you'd see something like this:
 ```sh
 {"level":"error","ts":"2021-07-01T20:04:56.335Z","logger":"controller.gitrepository","msg":"Reconciler error","reconciler group":"source.toolkit.fluxcd.io","reconciler kind":"GitRepository","name":"flux-system","namespace":"flux-system","error":"unable to clone 'ssh://git@github.com/youruser/gitops-vsphere-test', error: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none publickey], no supported methods remain"}
 ```

 #### Other ways to troubleshoot GitOps integration
-If you're still having problems after deleting any empty EKS-A created Github repositories
+If you're still having problems after deleting any empty EKS Anywhere created GitHub repositories and looking at the `source-controller` logs.
-and looking at the `source-controller` logs, you can look for additional issues by checking out the deployments
-in the `flux-system` and `eksa-system` namespaces and ensure they're running and their log streams are free from exceptions.
+You can look for additional issues by checking out the deployments in the `flux-system` and `eksa-system` namespaces and ensure they're running and their log streams are free from exceptions.

 ```sh
 $ kubectl get deployments -n flux-system